 When Medicaid will terminate; send a timely notice.

-When CAP and Medicaid are terminating; send a timely notice.
+When CAP services and Medicaid are terminating; send a timely notice.

 C. Change in Level of Care/Acuity Level

-The local agency will receive HBMemorandum of CAP Waiver Enrollment Status and POC Summary from CAP when there is a change in the level of care/acuity level.
+The local agency will receive the DHB-2193, Memorandum of CAP Waiver Enrollment Status and POC Summary from the CAP case management entity there is a change in the level of care/acuity level.

 D. Transition from CAP/DA to CAP/CD

-The local agency will receive HBMemorandum of CAP Waiver Enrollment Status, and POC Summary from CAP when the category transitions from CAP/DA to CAP/CD.
+The local agency will receive the DHB-2193, Memorandum of CAP Waiver Enrollment Status, and POC Summary from the CAP case management entity when the category transitions from CAP/DA to CAP/CD.

 E. Transition from CAP/CD to CAP/DA

-The local agency will receive HBMemorandum of CAP Waiver Enrollment Status and POC Summary from CAP when the category transitions from CAP/CD to CAP/DA.
+The local agency will receive the DHB-2193, Memorandum of CAP Waiver Enrollment Status and POC Summary from the CAP case management entity when the category transitions from CAP/CD to CAP/DA.

 F. Service Plan/POC Revision

-The local agency will receive HBMemorandum of CAP Waiver Enrollment Status and POC Summary from CAP when there is a Service Plan/POC Revision.
+The local agency will receive the DHB-2193, Memorandum of CAP Waiver Enrollment Status and POC Summary from the CAP case management entity when there is a Service Plan/POC Revision.

 For keying instructions refer to NC FAST Job Aid: Community Alternatives Program (CAP), Traumatic Brain Injury (TBI) & Innovations.